wannasleepforlong/TableTalk-Human-AI/README.md

 3. A Hybrid Scoring algorithm scores each audio clip by calculating the distance between the user's semantic criteria and the clip's actual acoustic profiles.

 **Example Queries Supported:**
-- *"Calm narration spanning several seconds."*
+- *"Soothing short audio about water."*
-- *"Find a suspenseful moment with a hushed voice."*
+- *"Short audio mentions the date August 17 or a nearby date."*
-- *"Something upbeat and very urgent."*
+- *"Dramatic audio about sea."*

 **Usage:**
 ```bash